 The TSS Associate Dean or designee will verify if the student and the respondent met earlier in an attempt to informally resolve the matter.
-If not, and if the student complainant agrees, within three (3) working days, the TSS Associate Dean or designee will attempt to schedule the meeting to allow for an opportunity for an informal resolution between the student and the respondent.
+If not, and if the student complainant agrees, within five (5) working days, the TSS Associate Dean or designee will attempt to schedule the meeting to allow for an opportunity for an informal resolution between the student and the respondent.

-If a satisfactory resolution is reached through the informal meeting between the student and the respondent, both the student and the respondent shall sign an acknowledgement upon receipt of the written summary that verifies the resolution of the complaint.
+If a satisfactory resolution is reached through the informal meeting between the student and the respondent, both the student and the respondent shall sign or acknowledge receipt via GCC email of the written summary that verifies the resolution of the complaint.